Differences Between Hadoop vs Teradata

 Hadoop

-Hadoop is an open source Apache project which provides the framework to store, process and analyze the large volume of data.
+Hadoop is an open-source Apache project which provides the framework to store, process and analyze a large volume of data.
 Hadoop’s core components are the Java programming model for processing data and HDFS (Hadoop distributed file system) for storing the data in a distributed manner.
-The data is divided into chunks and is distributed among the multiple nodes present in the same cluster.

 Teradata

-a product of Teradata company and is one of the well known RDMS (Relational Database management system) best suited for database warehousing application dealing with a very huge amount of data.
-Teradata consists of tables as like any other traditional database and can be queried using query language similar to traditional databases.
+Teradata consists of tables like any other traditional database and can be queried using query language similar to traditional databases.

-Teradata has a patented software PDE (Parallel database extension) which is installed on Teradata hardware component, this PDE divides the processor of a system into multiple virtual software processors where each virtual processor acts as an individual processor and is capable of performing all tasks independently.
-In similar fashion, the hardware disk component of Teradata is also divided into multiple virtual disk corresponding to each virtual processor.
+Teradata utilizes a patented software called PDE (Parallel Database Extension), which is installed on the Teradata hardware component; this PDE divides the processor of a system into multiple virtual software processors where each virtual processor acts as an individual processor and is capable of performing all tasks independently.

-Now, whenever data is queried each processor will look for the data only in its corresponding virtual memory and all virtual processors will work in parallel to search the data in their corresponding virtual memory.
-Since the process is carried out in parallel it is called as possessing Massively Parallel Processing (MPP) architecture.
-Due to its parallel processing, the Teradata is faster with a great margin as compared to traditional databases.
+Now, whenever data is queried, each processor will look for it only in its corresponding virtual memory.
+All virtual processors will work in parallel to search the data in their corresponding virtual memory.
+Due to its parallel processing, Teradata is faster with a great margin as compared to traditional databases.

 Head to Head Comparison Between Hadoop and Teradata (Infographics)